-Often we pay most attention to those with the loudest voices and the most to say.
-In doing this, we underestimate the power of the quiet one.
+Often we pay the most attention to those with the loudest voices and the most to say.
+In doing this, we underestimate the power of the quiet ones.

 There is nothing wrong with either of these types of people.
 We need both the outgoing extroverts and the quieter, more introverted people to make society work.

 The problem is, that in our current society, we pay the most attention to those who make the most noise.
 And this is a mistake.
 By doing this, we miss out on the amazing ideas and insights of the quiet one in the room.

 Ways quiet people are often misunderstood